mulasik/wta/README.md

 ## Tool Configuration

-Several parameters related to TPSF generation are configurable.
-These are:
+Several parameters related to TPSF generation and relevance definition are configurable.

+TPSF generation parameters:
 * xml_paths: a list of paths to idfx files to be parsed
 * output_path: path to the directory where the all output files should be stored
 * pause_duration: the duration of the pause that should trigger TPSF generation in PCM mode, default = 2
+* language: 'German', 'English' or 'Greek'

+TPSF relevance definition parameters:
-* edit_distance: the maximum edit distance between two TPSFs which makes a TPSFs morphosyntactically irrelevant, default = 3
+* min_edit_distance: the minimum edit distance between two TPSFs required for classifying a TPSF as relevant, default = 3
+* ts_min_tokens_number: the minimum number of tokens contained in a transforming sequence required for classifying a TPSF as relevant, default = 2
+* spellchecking: if set to True, only the TPSFs which don't contain any spelling errors are classified as relevant, default = False
-* filtering: if set to True, a filtered TPSF list will be generated next to an unfiltered one, default = True
+* punctuation: if set to True, a TPSF is always classified as relevant if the edit affects the punctuation in any way (removing or adding a punctuation mark), default = True
-* language: 'German' or 'English'

 The configuration file ```config.py``` is stored in the tool root directory.
 You can define multiple configurations in the configuration file.